amytai/cinterrupts-osdi/README.md

 Run `build-kernel.sh` in the top-level directory of this repository.
-This will build and install our custom kernels for micro and macro bechmarks.
+This will build and install our custom kernels for micro and macro benchmarks.
 You will then need to run this script once.
 To simplify artifact testing we already ran this script which extracted, compiled and installed our kernels into `linux-kernel/linux-kernel-5.0.0-16.17-nvmecint` and `linux-kernel/linux-kernel-5.0.0-16.17-nvmecint-rocks` directories.